 - Avis: Chicago Rockford International Airport: - www.avis.com

-- Enterprise: five area locations - www.enterprise.com
+- Enterprise: four area locations - www.enterprise.com

 - Hertz: Holiday Inn & Chicago Rockford International Airport - www.hertz.com